mpassid/MPASSid-developer/source/app/index.md

 # Connect your application - Before you start

-This document provides details on how to make authenticated requests to the FOAM REST API to obtain data to produce various web maps shown below.
+Before you jump in to code, make sure....

 ### Proceed to metadata

-Now that bacis things are clear, setup the metadata.
+Now that bacis things are clear, [setup the application metadata](metadata.html).